mikaelvesavuori/demo-dorametrix-pipe/README.md

 # Demo of Dorametrix Bitbucket Pipe

+This repository demonstrates using the [Dorametrix Bitbucket Pipe](https://github.com/mikaelvesavuori/demo-dorametrix-pipe).

 **View `bitbucket-pipelines.yml` for details.**

 _Something is a bit wonky when it comes to expanding the environment variables; the solution presented should be "by the letter", though._